Tools

 Physical Education Program

-Clayton County Public Schools has thirty seven Elementary schools and forty two physical education specialists are employed to provide quality instruction to all of our students.
+Clayton County Public Schools has thirty-nine Elementary and Primary schools and forty-six physical education specialists are employed to provide quality instruction to all of our students.
 Clayton County is committed to provide physical education to every child.
 Our program includes annual instruction in fitness, locomotor and non-locomotor skills, equipment manipulation, body management, rhythms and social skills.
 Recently, Clayton County Public Schools has teamed up with the State of Georgia to assess our students' fitness levels utilizing FitnessGram.
 Classroom teachers often incorporate movement in their classrooms using such tools as, but not limited to, "Power Up for 30", Energizers, and CATCH kits to get students up and moving inside the classroom.
 We are proud of our instructional program and the materials and equipment available to both classroom teachers and highly qualified physical education instructors.

 The Middle school curriculum introduces middle school students to a wide range of fitness activities, team and lifetime sports, recreational games and track and field.
 Included in the fitness activities is an emphasis on personal fitness to help combat increasing levels of childhood obesity.
 The FitnessGram student fitness assessment is also administered to students enrolled in all Middle School Physical Education classes.